paulbalomiri/ory_sdk/clients/client/dart/doc/V0alpha2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **initializeSelfServiceLoginFlowForBrowsers**
-> SelfServiceLoginFlow initializeSelfServiceLoginFlowForBrowsers(refresh, aal, returnTo, cookie)
+> SelfServiceLoginFlow initializeSelfServiceLoginFlowForBrowsers(refresh, aal, returnTo, cookie, loginChallenge)

 Initialize Login Flow for Browsers

 This endpoint initializes a browser-based user login flow.
 This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.
 If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.login.ui_url` with the flow ID set as the query parameter `?flow=`.
 If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url` unless the query parameter `?refresh=true` was set.
 If this endpoint is called via an AJAX request, the response contains the flow without a redirect.
 In the case of an error, the `error.id` of the JSON response body can be one of:  `session_already_available`: The user is already signed in. `session_aal1_required`: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet. `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred. `security_identity_mismatch`: The requested `?return_to` address is not allowed to be used.
 Adjust this in the configuration!
+The optional query parameter login_challenge is set when using Kratos with Hydra in an OAuth2 flow.
+See the oauth2_provider.url configuration option.
 This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
 More information can be found at [Ory Kratos User Login](https://www.ory.sh/docs/kratos/self-service/flows/user-login) and [User Registration Documentation](https://www.ory.sh/docs/kratos/self-service/flows/user-registration).

 ### Example
 ```dart